LakshmiPujakshya/task-management-system/README.md

-# 📋 Task Manager REST API
+# 📋 Task Management System

 A production-ready **Spring Boot REST API** for managing tasks with full CRUD operations, status workflow validation, async processing, and a built-in dashboard.